 NFL divisional round: Matchups, schedule, broadcast info

-NFL divisional round: Matchups, schedule, broadcast info originally appeared on NBC Sports Chicago
+NFL divisional round: Matchups, schedule, broadcast info originally appeared on NBC Sports Boston

 The NFL's elite eight is nearly set.